borbware/unity-basics-course/gamedev/gamedesign.md

   * nip unnecessary and harmful weeds in the bud
   * grow a functional system enclosed in a limited space

-## Good design
+## Game design through iteration

-* usually subjective
-* some subjective rules of thumb...
-  * good design solves many problems at once
+## Reasons to engage with media

+* Mastery: grown skills in doing/accomplishing a task
+* Autonomy: Ability and freedom to make meaningful choices
-    * ...and doesn't introduce new ones
+* Sensation: Physical sensations or the new
-  * good design explains itself
-    * use real-world analogues: "water puts out fire"
-  * good design fuels creativity
-    * complex outcomes out of simple rules
-  * good design begets more good design
+* Connection: Feeling connected to others/community

+## Types of players

+xx

 ## Playcentric Design Process

-* set player experience goals
+* Set player experience goals
   * "how should the player feel?"
   * example: freedom to pursue goals of the game in any order
   * does NOT specify how features are implemented